 Heath Bar Poke Cake – this rich chocolate cake is soaked with a sweet, caramel mixture and topped with Cool whip and crushed heath bars.
 So easy and even more delicious!

-Delicious desserts don’t have to be fussy or difficult to make.
+Delicious desserts don’t have to be fussy or difficult to make, like Easy Oreo Trifle Cake.
 Poke cakes are one of the easiest cakes to make, especially with the added convenience of a boxed cake mix.
 And, the flavor options are endless.

 This Heath bar version is a chocolate cake infused with lots of caramel flavor, frosted with Cool Whip, and garnished with Heath candy bars.
 This cake is SO DELICIOUS!